I originally wrote this post back in 2012 but decided to update a couple of…

 Other points to remember

-Adding a microsite to your marketing portfolio obviously means you will incur additional costs (e.g.hosting, domain name, development, maintenance) and you also now have an additional website to manage, maintain, promote etc so you need to take this into account when planning.
+Adding a microsite to your marketing portfolio obviously means you will incur additional costs (e.g. hosting, domain name, development, maintenance, software licences) and you also now have an additional website (or more) to manage, maintain, promote, optimise etc so you need to take this into account when planning and budgeting.

 This is only a very quick overview of the topic but hopefully it will help you understand the basics and some of the things you need to consider.
 As always, you need to do your homework and research to ensure you are using the right tool for the job and how it fits into your marketing strategy and plan before diving in.